-Calories (or kcal) is a measure of the energy you've burned during your activity.
+Calories (or kcal) are a measure of the energy you've burned during your activity.
 Calorie calculations are only estimates and there are many different ways to calculate calories.

 - 3rd Party Calculations